DucaturFw/EOSHack_l2dex/README.md

-# l2dex
+# DEX — Level 2
-l2dex: decentralized exchange with instant transactions and trustless deposits.
+DEX — Level 2 : decentralized exchange with instant transactions and trustless deposits.

 Developed in 26 hours for EOS Hong Kong Hackathon.